IncogOwl/cse15l-lab-reports/lab-report-4-week-8.md

 **What can I do to fix my code?**

 This problem can be solved in less than 10 lines of code.
 We can fix it by including an if condition that checks if there is a backtick in the parenthesis or brackets of the link or right after or before the link or if there are backticks present before the next brackets.
-It does not take amything present there as a link since it is within a code block and is not an indicidual link.
+If true, it does not take anything present there as a link since it is within a code block and is not an individual link.